New ideas for a wasteful industry

 What are the limits for chemical recycling?

 Chemical recycling nowadays needs an input with 80% material purity.
 In our case, this means we need to have textiles with 80% polyester and max.
 20% other fibers e.g. cotton.
-Also, the energy consumption is higher than when you recycle plastic bottles in mechanical recycling.
-The higher the material purity the less energy is needed for chemical recycling.
-That’s why our goal is to make products from pure mono-fibers such as 100% PET.
+Also, the energy consumption is higher than in mechanical recycling.
+The higher the material purity, the less energy is needed for chemical recycling.
+That&"s why our goal is to make products from pure mono-fibers such as 100% PET.

 How much energy is needed for the chemical recycling process?

-Even so, more energy is needed than when recycling plastic bottles, but it’s roughly 4x times less than that you need to put in virgin material.
+Even so, more energy is needed than when recycling plastic bottles, but it&"s roughly 4x times less than that you need to put in virgin material.
 Numbers provided by Intertech show that the cumulative energy demand for 1kg of polyester chips from virgin polyester is 72 MJ (Megajoule).
-That of polyester chips from recycled textiles in chemical recycling (by glycolysis method) is only 16 MJ.
+That of polyester chips from recycled textiles in chemical recycling is only 20 MJ.
 We assume the process will become more efficient over the years.

 How much of the chemical recycling is really inside your yarns?

 We're going all out here!
-100% of the yarns we gain in fiber-to-fiber recycling are from recycled textiles.
+100% of the granules we gain in fiber-to-fiber recycling are from recycled textiles.
 We believe that we can only help to establish this technology when we buy large amounts.
-Other brands use an amount of 5-20% only and still sell it as ‘recycled from textiles’.
-This is mainly because the costs are double for yarns made from bottle-to-fiber recycling.
+Other brands use an amount of 5-20% only and still sell it as &"recycled from textiles&".

 Where does the textile waste come from?